• Skip to primary navigation

 • Fitting a Flue Liner

-Fireplaces - fitting flexible flue liners - How to fit a flexible flue liner in an insulated chimney
+Fireplaces - fitting flexible flue liners - In this DIY guide you will learn how to fit a flue liner in an insulated chimney for a wood burning stove or simmilar heat emitting appliance

 • Fitting a Fireplace: How to Fit a New Fireplace Yourself

-Fireplaces - inserting new - How to create and install a fire place yourself.
-Understadn what you have to do to fit a new fireplace.
+Fireplaces - inserting new - Find out how to fit a fireplace yourself.
+Understand what you have to do to fit a new fireplace in place of an old one

 • Opening and Closing a Fireplace

-Fireplaces - opening and closing - Advice on the best methods of how to close or open a fireplace or chimney pot - Find out how to open a blocked up fireplace so that you can use it as a fire and also how to block up an unwanted fireplace
+Fireplaces - opening and closing - Advice on opening and closing a fireplace - Find out how to open a blocked up fireplace or close an unused fireplace

 • Restoring a Cast Iron Fireplace

-Fireplaces - restoring cast iron - How to renovate and restore a cast iron fireplace yourself
+Fireplaces - restoring cast iron - In this how to guide, learn all about how to restore a cast iron fireplace yourself, clean it up fully and then paint or polish it

 • Multifuel woodburning stove